MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/ne-uiautomationcore-livesetting.md

-#### - LiveSetting_Assertive

-The provider element sends change notifications when the content of the live region changes, and a client should immediately notify the user of each change.

 #### - LiveSetting_Off

 The provider element does not send change notifications when the content of the live region changes.
 A client application will be aware of changes to the live region only if the client handles other events related to the elements in the live region.